ElliottJSt/valid-sentence/README.md

 - String has no period character other than the last character.
 - Numbers below 13 are spelled out("one, "two", "three", etc...).
 ## Usage
-Once imported, use `check-valid-sentence(input)` to check if a sentence is valid, input must be of type string.
+Once imported, use `check-valid-sentence(input)` to check if a sentence is valid, input must be a string, returns boolean True if sentence is valid, False if not.